MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-dual-region-network-topology.md

 ### Azure-native internet breakout
 If a secure internet edge was built in Azure VNets prior to AVS adoption, it may be required (centralized management of network security policies, cost optimization, …) to leverage it for internet access for AVS private clouds.
 Internet security edges in Azure VNets can be implemented using Azure Firewall or third-party firewall/proxy NVAs available on the Azure Marketplace.
 Internet-bound traffic emitted by AVS virtual machines can be attracted to an Azure VNet by originating a default route and announcing it, over BGP, to the private cloud’s managed ER circuit.
-This internet connectivity option can be configured through the Azure portal (or via PowerShell, CLI or ARM/Bicep templates) at deployment time, as shown in Figure 6 below.
+This internet connectivity option can be configured through the Azure portal (or via PowerShell, CLI or ARM/Bicep templates) at deployment time, as shown in Figure 6 below (see also the [official documentation](/azure/azure-vmware/disable-internet-access) for more details).

 [ ![figure6](media/dual-region-fig6.png) ](media/dual-region-fig6.png#lightbox)
 *Figure 6.
 AVS configuration to enable internet connectivity via internet edges hosted in Azure VNets.*